Bursar Main Menu

 Frequently Asked Questions about Payments

 The financial aid process can be long and cumbersome.
 We encourage you to keep in constant contact with your financial aid counselor to ensure that you have completed all the required tasks for getting your aid.
 The sooner you start the process, the better.
+Students whose financial aid is incomplete will be required to submit payments by the published payment deadlines to ensure their classes are not at risk of being dropped.

 Changes to your course schedule will most likely result in additional or reduced charges on your student account.
 After you have made changes you should refer to your Touchnet account to verify the impact of those changes on your current balance.